-The best way to become a better singer is to work on singing exercises that help you improve your tone and technique.
-These exercises can range from simple vocal warm-ups to drills that help you build your skills and fine-tune your sound.
-After you warm up your voice, you’re ready to tackle the world of vocal exercises, starting with a drill for practicing breath control and moving on to work on your tone.
+After you warm up your voice, you’re ready to tackle the world of vocal exercises, starting with a drills for practicing breath control and working on your tone.

 Always kick off a practice session by warming up your voice for 10 to 20 minutes.
 Select a vocal exercise that starts in the part of your voice that’s easy to sing.
 Sing the warm-up exercise softly at first and then gradually increase your volume.

 Here’s an exercise you can use to get your voice warmed up and ready to practice.
 It starts lower in your voice and gradually moves up the scale.
 The exercise lists the word hum because humming (singing a note with your teeth open and your lips closed) is a great way to warm up the voice.
 Feel free to use this exercise and move higher or lower in your range to help warm up your entire voice.